-NPEC National Clinical Audit of Perinatal Mortality
+NPEC Perinatal Mortality National Clinical Audit

-Perinatal Mortality is an important measure of obstetric and neonatal care.
-The World Health Organization defines Perinatal Mortality as the "number of stillbirths and deaths in the first week of life per 1,000 live births, with the perinatal period commencing at 22 completed weeks of gestation and ending seven completed days after birth”.
+Perinatal mortality is an important measure of obstetric and neonatal care.
+The World Health Organization defines perinatal mortality as the "number of stillbirths and deaths in the first week of life per 1,000 live births, with the perinatal period commencing at 22 completed weeks of gestation and ending seven completed days after birth”.

-Regular audit of Perinatal Mortality can identify modifiable risk factors which decrease the risk of perinatal death and also inform clinical practice.
-Over the past decades, the rate of Perinatal Mortality has decreased substantially in high-resource countries and has been partly attributed to the proliferation of regular Perinatal Mortality Audits.
+Regular audit of perinatal mortality can identify modifiable risk factors which decrease the risk of perinatal death and also inform clinical practice.
+Over the past decades, the rate of perinatal mortality has decreased substantially in high-resource countries and has been partly attributed to the proliferation of regular perinatal mortality audits.

 Thus, given the importance of such audits, the NPEC has provided an annual national assessment of perinatal mortality in Ireland (from a clinical viewpoint) since 2008.
 It has done so with the guidance and collaboration of the NPEC Perinatal Mortality National Clinical Audit Group (that is, a specialist multidisciplinary group whose aim is to develop a comprehensive national audit system of perinatal mortality in Ireland).